Our Strength in Numbers

 The Friends of the Arts (FOTA) is a volunteer parent organization dedicated to supporting Country Day's fine arts program in all divisions by recruiting and inspiring volunteers to help at school exhibits, concerts, productions, and other special fine arts events, encouraging community service related to the arts, and enhancing the experience of Country Day's fine arts students and teachers.
 Learn more about FOTA.

-Annual Fund volunteers work in collaboration with the Advancement Office to connect with all members of the Country Day community to encourage broad-based support for the school’s top giving priority—the Annual Fund.
-Through their leadership, ideas, and personal outreach efforts, Annual Fund volunteers help to ensure the success of each campaign in fulfilling the school’s annual budgetary needs.
-Learn more about volunteering for the Annual Fund.
+Volunteers work in collaboration with the Advancement Office to connect with all members of the Country Day community to encourage broad-based support for the school’s top giving priority—the Country Day Fund.
+Through their leadership, ideas, and personal outreach efforts, Country Day Fund volunteers help to ensure the success of each campaign in fulfilling the school’s annual budgetary needs.
+Learn more about volunteering for the Country Day Fund.